Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 then all messages encrypted with that OTP batch enjoy information-theoretic confidentiality (Shannon secrecy) for the lifetime of the consumed pads.

 Fallback Guarantee.
-- If any of the above conditions do not hold (e.g., the OTP batch was intercepted, the entropy source was compromised, or pad lifecycle rules were violated), confidentiality for affected messages degrades to the computational security provided by the layered primitives: xChaCha20-Poly1305 AEAD combined with the hybrid KEMs (ML-KEM-1024 and Classic-McEliece-8192128).
+- If any of the above conditions do not hold (e.g., the OTP batch was intercepted, the entropy source was compromised, or pad lifecycle rules were violated), confidentiality for affected messages degrades to the computational security provided by the layered primitives: XChaCha20-Poly1305 AEAD combined with the hybrid KEMs (ML-KEM-1024 and Classic-McEliece-8192128).
 In this degraded case, the security assumptions are the standard computational hardness assumptions for the listed primitives.

 - Implementers must not claim absolute, unconditional OTP security; instead they must present the conditional guarantee above and provide evidence that the OTP-batch conditions were satisfied.

 ### 8. Design Choices (Questions & Answers)
 **Question**:

-Why did you opt for `xChaCha20Poly1305` over `ChaCha20Poly1305` if you're encrypting the nonce ?
+Why did you opt for `XChaCha20Poly1305` over `ChaCha20Poly1305` if you're encrypting the nonce?

 **Answer**:

 Even though we do encrypt the nonce, encrypting the nonce does not prevent nonce-reuse attacks, it only hides the fact they occured.
-`xChaCha20Poly1305` nonces are a lot larger than `ChaCha20Poly1305` nonces, which means the probablity of a collision is tiny.
+`XChaCha20Poly1305` nonces are a lot larger than `ChaCha20Poly1305` nonces, which means the probablity of a collision is tiny.
 The reason we hide the nonce, is not to hide nonce-reuse attacks primarily, as we already rotate the strand key everytime it is used.
 Hiding the nonce in the ratchet helps against metadata, and provides a built-in replay-protection for the xchacha wrapping, requiring no need to do i.e. hash chains.

 **Question**:

-Why did you opt for `xChaCha20Poly1305` over `AES-GCM-SIV` ?
+Why did you opt for `XChaCha20Poly1305` over `AES-GCM-SIV`?

 **Answer**:

-We chose `xChaCha20Poly1305` over `AES-GCM-SIV` (or just `AES` as an algorithm in general) because the former is easier to implement in software, less vulnerable to side-channels, and does not depend on any black-box hardware "accelerators".
+We chose `XChaCha20Poly1305` over `AES-GCM-SIV` (or just `AES` as an algorithm in general) because the former is easier to implement in software, less vulnerable to side-channels, and does not depend on any black-box hardware "accelerators".

 **Question**

-Why did you opt for `OTP` encryption, if you're already using `xChaCha20Poly1305`, why not just use `xChaCha` alone ?
+Why did you opt for `OTP` encryption, if you're already using `XChaCha20Poly1305`, why not just use `XChaCha` alone?

 **Answer**

 OTP encryption provides unique properties, and when combined with a classical symmetric algorithm, both algorithms benefit each other.
-On one hand, `xChaCha20Poly1305` encryption of `OTP`-encrypted messages, provides protection against `OTP` implementation errors, on the other hand, using `OTP`-encrypted messages as plaintext to `xChaCha20Poly1305` destroys one of cryptographors favorite oracles `known plaintext oracle`, which removes a whole class of attacks.
+On one hand, `XChaCha20Poly1305` encryption of `OTP`-encrypted messages, provides protection against `OTP` implementation errors, on the other hand, using `OTP`-encrypted messages as plaintext to `XChaCha20Poly1305` destroys one of cryptographors favorite oracles `known plaintext oracle`, which removes a whole class of attacks.

 Additionally, if the `OTP Batch` exchange was not intercepted nor logged, OTPs become unbreakable.

 **Question**

-Why do you generate random bytes of X size, then hash them with `SHA3_512` and truncate them back to X size ?
+Why do you generate random bytes of X size, then hash them with `SHA3_512` and truncate them back to X size?

 **Answer**